Contributing

 Requirements

-- Linux or macOS (the development workflow is primarily tested on Unix-like systems)
+- Linux or macOS (development is primarily tested on Unix-like systems)

 uv– fast Python package manager and environment tool